jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 When a test fails, its context should provide clues as to where the failure might reside within the implementation.
 This may be as mechanical as running the failing test in isolation with code coverage activated and then reviewing the statements that were executed.
 The highlighted statements are probably the best places to start investigating the failure.

 # Complete
 A suite of unit tests should declare and confirm all possible behaviors that the software may encounter.
-This includes the _this-should-never-happen_f edge cases.
+This includes the _this-should-never-happen_ edge cases.

 ___Hard in Training; Easy in Battle___